Hamz-a/php-regex-best-practices/06 Escaping a backslash hell.md

 ```

 We used the nowdoc string syntax but we could also have used a heredoc.
 [Read the difference from the manual](http://php.net/manual/en/language.types.string.php#language.types.string.syntax.nowdoc).

+Don't forget that double quoted strings have [a special power in php](http://php.net/manual/en/language.types.string.php#language.types.string.syntax.double) which means it might interfer with the regex.
+Also consider another factor which is consistency.

 ## Know what should and shouldn't be escaped